gomlx/go-xla/README.md

 ## Environment Variables

-Environment variables that help control or debug how GoPJRT works:
+Environment variables that help control or debug how PJRT works:

 * `PJRT_PLUGIN_LIBRARY_PATH`: Path to search for PJRT plugins.
-  GoPJRT also searches in `/usr/local/lib/gomlx/pjrt`, `${HOME}/.local/lib/gomlx/pjrt`, in the standard library paths for the system, and in the paths defined in `$LD_LIBRARY_PATH`.
+  The `pjrt` package also searches in `/usr/local/lib/go-xla`, `${HOME}/.local/lib/go-xla`, in the standard library paths for the system, and in the paths defined in `$LD_LIBRARY_PATH`.
+  For compatibility with the older version, it also searches in `/usr/local/lib/gomlx/pjrt`, `${HOME}/.local/lib/gomlx/pjrt`.
+  In MacOS it's the equivalent under `${HOME}/Library/Application Support/`.
 * `XLA_FLAGS`: Used by the C++ PJRT plugins.
 Documentation is linked by the [Jax XLA_FLAGS page](https://docs.jax.dev/en/latest/xla_flags.html), but I found it easier to just set this to "--help" and it prints out the flags.
 * `XLA_DEBUG_OPTIONS`: If set, it is parsed as a `DebugOptions` proto that